centroid_sources#

 Parameters:

-The 2D image data.
+The 2D image data. data can be a MaskedArray.
 The image should be background-subtracted.

 xpos, yposfloat or array_like of float